bluedot-io/Bluewhale/README.md

 bash -l
 ```

-# 4 Live Use Cases for Bluewhale-VSR AMI with AWS Elemental
+# 4 Use Cases for Bluewhale-VSR AMI with AWS Elemental

 The Bluewhale-VSR AMI is a GPU-based AMI that performs real-time video quality enhancement for low-resolution videos, including upscaling and noise reduction.
 This document describes two representative live integration use cases within the AWS Elemental environment (MediaConnect, MediaLive, MediaConvert).